dimss1979/asft/README.md

 Usually it does not exceed 250.

 By default, `asft` will transfer files with size up to 4294967295 bytes and filename up to 200 bytes.
+File names beginning with a dot are ignored.
 Symlinks are allowed.
 Other files are ignored.